 There is no longer an opening day in March for camping reservations.
-For the 2020 season, only members in the same household can camp at a site.

 Reservations can be made online or over the phone by calling 763.559.6700.
 If calling to make a reservation, please specify the campground, date and your desired site.
 Please also have alternate dates and sites ready.

 Reservations must be paid in full at the time of the request.
 Mastercard, Visa, Discover and American Express are accepted.